Conveuropean logo

 Berne Switzerland

-I really enjoyed visting Berne in 08.
-It is a really nice medieval city and to stroll around the city center in the night is a great plan.
+I really enjoyed visiting Berne in August.
+It is a really nice medieval city, and strolling around the city center at night is a great plan.
 I took this picture in front of the Bundeshaus.

 Campiglia Marittima Italia

-In the summer of 08, I had the opportunity to visit the nice villa my friend J. have in this small Tuscany town called Campiglia Marittima.
+In the summer of 08, I had the opportunity to visit the nice villa my friend J.'s in this small Tuscany town called Campiglia Marittima.
 I really had a good time with him, since we had the time to have long conversations about many topics, particularly about relationships.
 I took this picture from the window in the dining room on a sunny day.
-If you look closely you can see in the background the famous Elba island (Famous because it was there where Napoleon was exiled.).
+If you look closely, you can see in the background the famous Elba island (Famous because Napoleon was exiled there).
 It was a really nice week in Tuscany!

 Summer in Paris